LATIN AMERICAN HISTORY

 Spain and its Global Empire

 A collection of small kingdoms in the war-torn Iberian Peninsula of the fifteenth century, Spain rose to become a powerful global empire, stretching from Europe and North Africa to Asia and the Americas.
 This course examines the four centuries of tumultuous history that led to the rise and fall of the Spanish Empire between 1492 and 1898.
 Among the topics covered in the course are the Conquest of the New World, the expulsion of Jews and Moriscos (former Muslims who converted to Catholicism) from Spain in 1492 and 1609, the Dutch, Portuguese, and Catalan revolts against Spain, the rise of mestisaje and complex racial hierarchies in Spanish America, the Spanish American Revolutions between 1808 and 1824, Cuba’s transformation into the world’s foremost sugar economy and slave society in the nineteenth century, and Spain’s efforts to retain its last colonies in Cuba, Puerto Rico, and the Philippines until the Spanish American War of 1898.
-In exploring these topics, students will not only gain a deeper understanding about the place of the Spanish Empire in the history of the modern world, but will also think carefully about issues that still affect us today, including Christian, Muslim, and Jewish relations, the governance of multi-ethnic societies, the legacies of slavery and colonialism, as well as the factors that explain the rise and fall of world powers.
+In exploring these topics, students will not only gain a deeper understanding of the Spanish Empire's place in the history of the modern world but will also think carefully about issues that still affect us today, including Christian, Muslim, and Jewish relations, the governance of multi-ethnic societies, the legacies of slavery and colonialism, as well as the factors that explain the rise and fall of world powers.

 The First Age of Globalization, c.
 1500-1800